theusaf/kantibot/README.md

 * The hook listens for when certain properties of any object is set to something
 * The filter is a function that takes the value of the property and returns true if the callback should be called
 * The callback is called when the filter returns true, and is passed the value of the property, which can be used however the developer requires.
+  * If it returns true, the hook will be removed after completion, otherwise it will remain active.

 **Example:**